J-Kazama/Lane-detector/README.md

-This program allows vehicles to detect lines and follow them using OpenCV libraries.
-To operate properly, different implementations would be necessary for different weather conditions.
+The order of the methods written in the main program is the order through which the necessary filtering is achieved to detect lane lines.
+Utilizing machine learning is another option for detecting lines and is more apropriate for large scale deployment, however with OpenCV quality results can be achieved for the base case.